Ex Astris Scientia

 Classification: travel to another reality and back in time, without visible consequences

-TNG: Firstborn We get no idea if and how old Alexander's appearance in the past would affect his own time and himself.
+We get no idea if and how the old Alexander's appearance in the past would affect his own time and himself.
 The grandfather paradox is quite evident, considering that young Alexander would be warned and probably wouldn't travel back in time in his later years.

 Classification: past incursion, with unknown consequences

-The fact that the Enterprise is destroyed in "Star Trek VII: Generations" might be a sign that the TNG episode does not describe an actual future, but only a future in Q's imagination.
+The fact that the Enterprise is destroyed in "Star Trek Generations" might be a sign that the TNG episode does not describe an actual future, but only a future in Q's imagination.
 However, in DS9: "The Visitor" another possible future is shown, and the future Defiant crew wear the same uniforms and badges as on the future Enterprise and Pasteur.
-Apart from the obvious budget savings, this is a sign that Q's future is not inevitably the real future, but at least a realistic one.
+Apart from the obvious budget savings in the real world, this is a sign that Q's future is not inevitably the real future, but at least a realistic one.

-Classification: multiple travels to multiple times, without visible consequences
+Classification: multiple travels to multiple times, corrected or without visible consequences

 The Movies

-Star Trek VII: Generations The movie features the Nexus, a phenomenon that allows either to stay in the wonderful world inside or to travel anywhere any time.
+The movie features the Nexus, a phenomenon that allows either to stay in the wonderful world inside or to travel anywhere any time.
 In other words, the Nexus can do everything.
-This quality is certainly not beneficial as far as the story is concerned, since it leaves too many options and too many questions.
+This quality is certainly not beneficial for the story, as it leaves too many options and too many questions.
 According to the Star Trek Encyclopedia II, Soran was only briefly inside the Nexus in 2293 until he was "rescued" by the Enterprise-B transporter beam.
 This assumption makes more sense than the theory that the El-Aurians were expelled from the Nexus by the Borg.
 Exactly the same as to Soran must apply to Guinan.
-However, while Soran is definitely outside the Nexus when Picard meets Kirk, there is a representation of Guinan left in the Nexus and able to talk to Picard.
+However, while Soran seems to be outside the Nexus when Picard meets Kirk, there is a representation of Guinan left in the Nexus and able to talk to Picard.

 Classification: past incursion to change history, successful